AyrscottLLC/status/README.md

-# Status
+# Realtime Status

-This project contains the server and clientside code required to operate status.ayrscott.com
+This project contains the server and clientside code required to operate realtime.ayrscott.com

 ## index.php
 ### The Ayrscott Staus Page